chrysshawk/cleaningScript/CodeBook.md

 Dimensions: 4 columns, 180 rows.

-Columns: "activity" "subjectid" "avgmean" "avgstd":
+Columns: "activity" "subjectid" "avgmean" "avgstdeviation":

 1. activity : Factor w/ 6 levels (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS).
 This is the name of the activity measured.
 2. subjectid: int.
 This represents each of the (1 to 30) subjects which were measured.
 3. avgmean  : num.
 This is the average of all mean measurements per subject.
-4. avgstd   : num.
+4. avgstdeviation : num.
 This is the average of all the standard deviations per subject.